Caution: Top 10 Dangerous Human Foods for Dogs

 When enjoying an alcoholic beverage, avoid placing it on a table or surface that your dog can easily reach.
 Alcohol contains ethanol, which can cause damage to a dog’s respiratory and central nervous systems.

-Ethanol is especially threatening to dogs because of how rapidly it can be absorbed in your dog’s bloodstream.
-Food and beverages containing alcohol can cause diarrhea, vomiting, difficulty breathing, decreased coordination, abnormal blood acidity, tremors, unconsciousness, and even death in dogs.
+Ethanol is especially threatening to dogs because of how rapidly it can be absorbed into your dog’s bloodstream.
+Food and beverages containing alcohol, like some baked goods, can cause diarrhea, vomiting, difficulty breathing, decreased coordination, abnormal blood acidity, tremors, unconsciousness, and even death in dogs.

 Never leave your pet unattended with rising yeast dough on the counter.
 The smell can be irresistible to dogs, so don't take the chance.

 This one may come as a surprise for some pet owners.
-Grapes and raisins are often used as treats for dogs, but it is best to avoid feeding these seemingly harmless fruits to your little friend.
+Grapes and raisins may seem like a harmless treat for dogs, but they aren't as innocent as you ight think.
+There is a compound in grapes & raisins that is toxic.
 The exact toxic substance within grapes and raisins is not yet clear, but one thing is for sure: it can be deadly.

 It does not necessarily take excessive amounts of these toxins to cause kidney damage or failure in dogs.
 Other side effects include vomiting, lethargy, and depression.
 For pets with existing medical conditions, the side effects of grapes and raisins may be more pronounced.